nv-cho/nv-cho/README.md

-☄ Hello traveller, good to see you 🌌
+hello traveller, good to see you 🌌

 - 🪐 i code, every day